mlynch/mlynch.github.com/_posts/2014-09-24-building-startup-midwest-madison.markdown

 With engineering-heavy teams, competition is global.
 People are working from the comforts of their home at well funded companies around the world.
 You have to compete with these companies whether you like it or not.
 I sometimes joke that Madison is like SF's remote office by how many engineers here work remotely for companies there.

 But there have also been some other positive changes in costs for building a startup.
-Few startups need to or should buy or host their own server hardware.
+For example, few startups need to or should buy or host their own server hardware.
 That can dramatically cut costs and make you more flexible as you grow.

 As such, I'm seeing compensation for engineers going up in Madison.
 I'd like to think Drifty is competitive not just locally but also around the country.
 It's a source of pride for me and I want to continue to be a leader there.